• How it works

 Step 1.
 Set a realistic budget

 Step 2.
-Choose your property type
+Choose the right property type

 Step 3.
 Research high-demand rental markets

 Step 4.
-Run the numbers
+Run the numbers carefully

 Step 5.
-Start small and learn
+Start small and gain experience

 Rental Property Readiness Checklist